- Plant by-products

-The terms soil amendment refers to any material mixed into the soil.
+The term soil amendment refers to any material mixed into a soil.
 Mulch refers to a material placed on the soil surface.
-By legal definition, soil amendments make no legal claims about nutrient content or other helpful (or harmful) effects it will have on the soil and plant growth.
+In Colorado, soil amendments have no legal claims about nutrient content or other helpful (or harmful) effects it will have on the soil and plant growth.
 In Colorado, the term compost is also unregulated, and could refer to any soil amendment regardless of active microorganism activity.

 Many gardeners apply organic soil amendments, such as compost or manure, which most often do not meet the legal requirements as a “fertilizer” but add small amounts of nutrients.

 Alfalfa meal or pellets are often used as animal feed.
-Primarily they are used to increase organic matter in the soil but do offer nutrients and a high availability of trace minerals.
+They are used primarily to increase organic matter in the soil but do offer nutrients and a high availability of trace minerals.
 They contain trianconatol, a natural fatty-acid growth stimulant.

 Alfalfa Meal or Pellets Typical NPK analysis 2-1-2 Release time 1-4 months Pros Available at feed stores Cons May contain seeds Application Till in 2-5 pounds per 100 square feet

-Corn gluten meal materials have a high percentage of nitrogen.
-It carries a warning to allow 1 to 4 months of decomposition in the soil prior to seeding.
+Corn gluten meal has a high percentage of nitrogen.
+Products carry a warning to allow 1 to 4 months of decomposition in the soil prior to seeding.
 Allelopathic properties will inhibit the germination of seeds.
 However, there is no danger to established or transplanted plants.
 This product is also marketed as a pre-emergent weed control for annual grasses in bluegrass lawns.